AresMUSH/aresmush/plugins/mail/help/en/mail.md

 Instead of deleting a mail message, you can archive it.

 `mail/archive <#>` - Clears current tags and applies the Archive tag instead.

-You may want to backup your mail before deleting it.

-`mail/backup` - Prints out your mail, which you can save to a log file.

-## Requests/Jobs and Mail

-Job requests are preferred over mail as a means of communicating with the game admin.
-The jobs system does not normally send you a mail message when your request is updated.
-All activity is logged in the job itself.

-Admins can convert a mail mssage into a job.

-`mail/job <#>` - Turns a mail message into a job request.